Akashkroy69/WaetherAppGoober/README.md

        -Using an intent we will pass 'clicked forecast data' to ForecastDetails Activity and display it.
        -Create a menu with single item to control our temp display units.
        -Show an alert dialogue when settings item is clicked to select display setting.
+       -Save data for setting using SharedPreferences out of different options we have for saving data.
+        To save data we can use Databases, Files or Sharedpreferences.
+                      Databases: it supports large, complex quesries.
+                      Files:   It is generally used to save media files and documents. it can also be used to save data for settings or data to be used by our apps.
+                      SharedPreferences: for saving simple data, like settings.
        -Update UI formatting based on selected setting.

        links for note on Intent: https://docs.google.com/document/d/1fEfZFK6OGns-hRqKRs-6FinxzwFDWqNhNq34sCZcOYo/edit